Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Definitions and Basic Observations

-\boldpara{Naive Upper Bound.} One can easily see that both problems are solvable using $O(\delta^2)$ elementary operations based on a naive strategy.
-It suffices to compute the rows of $\G's$ intersection hierarchy incrementally using the fact that each graph $G_{(i,j)}$ can be obtained as $G_{(i,j-1)}\cap G_{(i+1,j)}$.
-For instance, $G_{(3,6)}=G_{(3,5)}\cap G_{(4,6)}$ in Fig.~\ref{fig:example}.
+\boldpara{Naive Upper Bound.} \review{It is not hard to show} that both problems are solvable using $O(\delta^2)$ elementary operations based on a naive strategy. \review{\joe{A naive algorithm computes all the rows of the intersection hierarchy, using the fact that each graph $G_{(i,j)}$ can be obtained from the intersection of the two graphs immediately below it, i.e. $G_{(i,j)} = G_{(i,j-1)}\cap G_{(i+1,j)}$.}} For instance, $G_{(3,6)}=G_{(3,5)}\cap G_{(4,6)}$ in Figure~\ref{fig:example}.
 Hence, each row $k$ can be computed from row $k-1$ using $O(\delta)$ binary intersections.
-In the case of \tinter, one simply has to repeat the operation until the $T^{th}$ row, then answer {\tt true} iff all graphs in this row are connected.
+In the case of \tinter, \review{\joe{one must compute all rows}} until the $T^{th}$ row, and then answer {\tt true} iff all graphs in this row are connected.
 The total cost is $O(\delta T)=O(\delta^2)$ binary intersections, plus $\delta-T+1=O(\delta)$ connectivity tests for the $T^{th}$ row.
 Solving \inter is similar except that one needs to test the connectivity of all new graphs during the process.
 If a disconnected graph is first found in some row $k$, then the answer is $k-1$.
 If all graphs are connected up to row $\delta$, then $\delta$ is the answer.
 Since there are $O(\delta^2)$ graphs in the intersection hierarchy, the total number of connectivity tests and binary intersections is $O(\delta^2)$.

 \boldpara{Lower Bound.} The following lower bound is valid for any algorithm that uses only the two elementary operations {\em binary intersection} and {\em connectivity test}.

 \begin{lemma} $\Omega(\delta)$ elementary operations are necessary to solve \tinter. \end{lemma}